mmccartney18/hw-sinatra-saas-hangperson/docs/part_1_hangperson.md

 **Goals:** Use test-driven development (TDD) based on the tests we've provided to develop the game logic for Hangman, which forces you to think about what data is necessary to capture the game's state.
 This will be important when you SaaS-ify the game in the next part.

-**What you will do:**  Use `autotest`, our provided test cases will be re-run each time you make a change to the app code.
+**What you will do:**  Use `guard`, our provided test cases will be re-run each time you make a change to the app code.
 One by one, the tests will go from red (failing) to green (passing) as you create the app code.
 By the time you're done, you'll have a working Hangperson game class, ready to be "wrapped" in SaaS using Sinatra.

 Overview
 --------